-Nathaniel Rich is the author of the novels Odds Against Tomorrow and The Mayor’s Tongue.
-His short fiction has appeared in McSweeney’s, The Virginia Quarterly Review, and VICE, among other publications.
-He is a writer at large for the New York Times Magazine and a regular contributor to the New York Review of Books and the Atlantic.
+Nathaniel Rich is the author of Losing Earth: A Recent History, which received awards from the Society of Environmental Journalists and the American Institute of Physicists and was a finalist for the PEN/E.O.
+Wilson Literary Science Writing Award; and the novels King Zeno, Odds Against Tomorrow, and The Mayor’s Tongue.
+He is a writer-at-large at the New York Times Magazine and a regular contributor to The Atlantic, Harper’s, and the New York Review of Books.
 Rich lives in New Orleans.

 credit: Pableaux Johnson